§ 29-3.1-2.2 Library board of Rhode Island established.

 (b) The library board shall consist of fifteen (15) members appointed by the governor, with the advice and consent of the senate, five (5) of whom shall be representative of general library users.
 The remainder of the governor's appointments shall be representative of the following:

-(i) Users of the talking books plus, [the] economically disadvantaged, and corporate or special librarians; school library media specialists;
+(1) Users of the Talking Books Plus, the economically disadvantaged, and corporate or special librarians; school library media specialists;

 (d) Board members shall receive no compensation for their services but shall be allowed travel expenses related to attendance at board meetings.